ArunFrey/oss_twitter/01_analyse_twitter_data.md

 ![](01_analyse_twitter_data_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

 These data have been stripped of user identifying information, including user name, bio etc. Instead we just have two columns: latitude and longitude.
 The points are from all tweets that contained in the #WomensMarch.
 When we plot the simple latitude and longitude of the points, we can make out the vague outline of countries.

-This becomes clearer once we convert the latitude and longitude columns into its proper object class--a "SpatialPointsDataFrame".
-By doing this, we can set the CRS or "Coordinate Reference System," which controls the "projection" of the map we wish to visualize--i.e., how it looks.
-For more info. on map projections, see [this guide](https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html).
+In order to identify points within the routes of our targeted protest marches, we first read in three shapefiles.
+Each of these have been created by drawing a buffer of increasing sizes around the route of the 2017 Washington D.C.
+Women's March.

 ```r